My trip to a post-revolutionary Ukraine

 The cathedral complex itself is large and historic, and the cathedral itself is chock full of 11th century frescos and mosaics.
 There was a lot to see, although unfortunately continued restoration worked blocked much of the view.
 There were also exhibit halls upstairs, with newer works, replicas, and similarly old works from a nearby historic church destroyed by the Soviets.
 There are plans for reconstruction, though I'm not sure what phase they're now at.
 Upon exiting the complex, I noticed yet another collection of hundreds of flowers and candles, with photos of and writings about those murdered in Euromaidan.
 You can leave Maidan, but you can never get far from what happened there.
 I would later see a similar display in front of a Ukrainian Orthodox Church in Wrocław, Poland, hundreds of miles from Ukraine.

 We then walked to the Golden Gate; unlike in San Francisco, this is an actual (if reconstructed) gate to the city, not a body of water.
+(Both are, however, named after similar entities in Istanbul.)
 There is a subway station right next to it.

 March 6 (Thursday at Mila's favorite places)